telerik/controlpanel-docs/how-to/how-to-turn-features on-off.md

 ---
-title: How to turn features on/off?
+title: Turning Features On/Off
-page_title: How to turn features on/off? - Telerik Control Panel
+page_title: Turning Features On/Off - Telerik Control Panel
 description: How to turn features on/off with the Telerik Control Panel.
 slug: how-to-turn-features-on-off
 tags: controlpanel, turn off, turn on, features, product